 Fact #10 – Drastic Weather Change From Crest To Peak

 This large mountain creates its geographical weather and the temperature changes at each zone as the mountain goes through 5 climatic zones.
 While you are supposed to feel a lot warmer and humidity is high on the first few zones of the mountain where the temperature remains 30-35 degrees; the summit is the coldest of all.
 The temperature goes down to a minus temperature where you can feel like a blood-freezing cold.

-Approximately 30,000 trekkers are Climbing Mount Kilimanjaro every year out of which approximately 65% trekkers are successfully landing on the peak of Kilimanjaro.
-However, the success rate depends upon a lot of factors like how to fit you are, which route you choose, etc.
+Approximately 30,000 trekkers are Climbing Mount Kilimanjaro every year out of which approximately 65% of trekkers are successfully landing on the peak of Kilimanjaro.
+However, the success rate depends upon a lot of factors like how fit you are, which route you choose, etc.

 While the exact calculation of death on Kilimanjaro is unknown but there is the rarest chance of death An approximate record says 3-8 people die on the mountain per year, out of all 11,1000 climbers including porters, guides, and climber hike up to the mountain.